Why is My Contractor Website Not Ranking on Google?

-Enter your URL in Google’s Free PageSpeed Insights tool for a speed score and practical tips to speed up your site.
-A slow website may be caused by technical problems, a bad website host, or issues with your website architecture.
+Enter your URL in Google’s free PageSpeed Insights tool for a speed score and practical tips to speed up your site.
+A slow contractor website may be caused by technical problems, a bad website host, or issues with your website architecture.

-One of the most common ways for tradies to accidentally slow down their sites is by uploading photos with large file sizes.
+One of the most common ways for tradies, contractors and home improvement businesses to accidentally slow down their sites is by uploading photos with large file sizes.
 These look great in project galleries, but the larger your photo file sizes, the slower your site loads.

 We don’t need to remind you about the importance of keywords.
 You already know that the keywords your customers use to search on Google can trigger your content.

 But there are the keywords YOU want to rank for and the keywords your audience is using – and these can be miles apart.